CocoaNutsUIUC/HealthKit-Demo/README.md

 1) *Read user's height and weight from `HealthStore` or have user input it, calculate his or her body mass index, and store them back into `HealthStore`.*
 2) *Read user's steps, walking distance, and flights climbed during the past month, then calculate his or her daily average activities. (optional challenge)*

 Note that, since **part 1** and **part 2** will cover most of what you need to know about HealthKit, **part 3** is an optional challenge.
 If you have time, I encourage you to try it out!
-It's fun and you'll get to practice the skills you just learned.
+It's fun, and you'll get to practice the skills you just learned.

 ### Getting Started

 To avoid wasting too much time on UI/storyboard setup, I've prepared a starter project for you.
-In it, I've set up the minimal UI elements in stoyboard and connected them to IBOutlets and IBActions.
+In it, I've set up the minimal UI elements in storyboard and connected them to IBOutlets and IBActions.
 So unless you *want* to tweak the design, you don't need to touch `Main.storyboard` once during this entire tutorial.

 To get started, download the starter project in this repository by clicking on "*Clone or download*" on the top of the page and then "*Download ZIP*".